 - leaving the job without informing the employer and staying within the UAE or leaving the country without the proper cancellation of the employer’s sponsorship (absconding).

-The duration of this ban can extend to lifetime.
+The duration of this ban can extend to a lifetime.

 4. Family matters (personal affairs)